-This policy explains how we allocate our social and affordable rented homes, including our rented housing for older people.
-We have other policies which apply to our Supported Housing, Extra Care Schemes, Market and Intermediate Rented Housing, and Home Ownership homes (including leasehold, retirement leasehold and Shared Ownership).
+- 2.1 This policy explains how we allocate our social and affordable rented homes, including our rented housing for older people.
+We have other policies which apply to our Supported Housing, Extra Care Schemes, Market and Intermediate Rented Housing, and Home Ownership homes (including leasehold, retirement leasehold and Shared Ownership). - 2.2 We have included definitions of some of the key terms used in this policy at Appendix A.